wt-archives/googletransfer-python/README.md

 - owners
 - lastModifyingUser

+2. convert_shortcuts.py takes the output GoogleAPIMetadata.csv and adds the google_id and and mimeType for materials which are linked in the folder as shortcuts.
+It requires the GoogleAPIMetadata.csv to be in the same directory the script is run from.
+It outputs the file metadata_shortcuts.csv.

-2. GoogleDriveMetadataConvert.py takes the output GoogleAPIMetadata.csv and starts to convert it to the TNA template.
+3. GoogleDriveMetadataConvert.py takes the output metadata_shortcuts.csv and starts to convert it to the TNA template.
 This includes the following steps.
-It requires the GoogleAPIMetadata.csv to be in the same directory the script is run from.
+It requires the metadata_shortcuts.csv to be in the same directory the script is run from.

 - adds in closure metadata columns and standard TNA fields.
 E.g. Copyright, legal status (not used by Westtown)
 - adds a 'content' folder as the highest directory level